kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

     WebUI.click(findTestObject('Object Repository/Page_CURA Healthcare Service/a_Go to Homepage'))

-This script contains lines that contain a fragment `findTestObjcet(…​)`.
+This script contains lines with fragment `findTestObject(…​)`.
 A call `findTestObject(…​)` method refers to a **Test Object**.
-If you read through the script, you would find that it contains 13 lines with `findTestObject(…​)` call.
-However, if you read it very carefully, you will find that some lines are referring to the same Test Objects.
+If you read the script, you would find that it contains 13 lines with `findTestObject(…​)` call.
+However, if you read it carefully, you will find that some lines are referring to the same Test Objects.
 In fact, this script refers to 11 Test objects.

 On the other hand, you can look at the `Object Repository` directory in the Katalon Studio GUI.
 The directory tree would look like this: